subtalegames/mimir/README.md

 * [float-cmp][float-cmp]: used to approximate floating-point number comparisons
 * [indexmap][indexmap]: used as the implementation of underlying map structures
-* [rand][rand]: used to randomly selected evaluated rules when multiple are evaluated as true
+* [rand][rand]: used to randomly select evaluated rules when multiple are evaluated as true
 * [serde][serde]: used to offer methods of (de)serialization
 * [criterion][criterion]: used to write benchmarking test suites